The criminal defense attorneys at Bogin, Munns & Munns handle virtually all aspects of defending Floridians charged with misdemeanors and felonies.

 - Up to $10,000 for DUI manslaughter/leaving the scene

-You may also face imprisonment for a DUI conviction, depending on the number of prior convictions and other charges, according to Florida Highway Safety and Motor Vehicles (FHSMV).
+You may also face imprisonment for a DUI conviction, depending on the number of your prior convictions and other charges, according to Florida Highway Safety and Motor Vehicles (FLHSMV).

-To determine if it makes sense to work with a lawyer, consider the cost of criminal convictions—in terms of fines, jail time, and negative impacts to your life.
-You may want to seek help from our team, as we understand criminal law and will work to seek the best possible outcome for your case.
+To determine if it makes sense to work with a criminal defense lawyer, consider the cost of convictions—in terms of fines, jail time, and negative impacts on your life.
+You may want to seek help from our team, as we understand criminal law and will work to seek the best possible outcome for your case in Orlando, FL.

-Types of Cases We Can Help You with
+Types of Criminal Cases Our Defense Lawyers Can Help You With

 We can represent you in a number of case types, including: